N215-collimam/final-project/README.md

 Transfer formatting from previously made webpages and adapt it to be used for this similar webpage.

 I made this website using css to style each sheet, especially the header and the footer that stay the same across nearly all the pages.
 I first transferred over all the pages from the travel fly website that were very similar, and then adjusted them to look correct for the new website.
 After that, I did the blog pages and the gallery pages as they were all very similar and didn't need to have many changes to style and content.
 Finally, I switched all of my content into the model js file, and made all of the content load dynamically.
+Bold font weight was used throughout to make the font look accurate on my pc.

 https://in-info-web4.informatics.iupui.edu/~collimam/final-project/